dani2442/dani2442.github.io/content/posts/torax/index.md

 source terms and boundary condition terms.

-TORAX provides three solver options for solving the TORAX nonlinear evolution system of equations, summarized next.
+There are two solver options for solving the nonlinear evolution system of equations.

 #### Linear solver